regensa18/AdvProg2018/tutorial-10/README.md

 implement a better one.
 You don't have to delete the available template code, but you may add the new code at the same file as the template code.

->Tips : You must not compare the running time printed in your console with your friend because the running time may vary for different hardware specification.
+> Tips: You must not compare the running time printed in your console with your
+> friend because the running time may vary for different hardware specification.

 ## Additional Tasks Description